Home > Help Centre > Tax and Finance > Step-by-Step Guide to Preparing Your Company’s Tax Return

 Keeping Records for Future Tax Returns

 Even once you have submitted your Corporation Tax return and paid the bill, your legal obligations as a company owner or director mean that you must still keep your financial records for a minimum term.
 HMRC does not prescribe how you should keep your records; you can do this on paper, digitally or within your accounting software.
-According to the HMRC rules for companies, all financial records must be kept for at least six years from the end of the financial year to which they relate.
-This may be longer for records that show a transaction that covers more than one of the company’s accounting periods, equipment or machinery item has been purchased, which will last more than 6 years, or if your company tax return was submitted late.
+Under the HMRC rules for companies, all financial records must be kept for at least six years from the end of the financial year to which they relate.
+You may need to keep some records for longer – for example, where a transaction covers more than one accounting period, where you have bought equipment or machinery expected to last more than six years, or where your tax return was filed late.

 Retaining records ensures that businesses can provide evidence in the event of an audit or inquiry.
 This highlights the value of investing in a robust computerised accounting system.

 We hope that this step-by-step guide has given you a stronger understanding of the UK’s Corporation Tax regime and your obligations within it as a company owner and/or director.
-By investing in the services of a reliable and experienced corporate accountant, you can be assured that your tax liabilities will be kept to a minimum and that you will comply with your obligations as an owner and/or director.
+By working with a reliable and experienced corporate accountant, you can be confident that your Corporation Tax is calculated correctly and that you meet your obligations as a company owner or director.

 Click to rate this page!